-Gray mold is one of the most devastating fungal diseases to hit marijuana crops.
+Bud rot (also known as gray mold or botrytis) is one of the most devastating fungal diseases to hit marijuana crops.
 It thrives in cool temperate climates where a high level of humidity is present.
 Gray mold can easily take out an entire cannabis crop within a week.
 What’s most distressing is it is not selective in its choice of prey.
 Gray mold will cause damping off of seedlings, killing the seeds in the soil or the young tender plants newly emerging.
 Invading seedling stems at the soil line, the stems become brown, soft and rot, much like celery stalks that have been left in the fridge too long.
 This causes the stems to topple over, thus the term ‘damping off’.

 Gray mold is ubiquitous, meaning it appears anywhere and everywhere.
 In more mature plants, gray mold attacks the stems, first appearing as a brown-gray mass of mycelium, or foundation, if you will.
 The mycelium (thallus) then becomes covered with a mass of fungal spores.
 This ‘smothering’ action results in the plant turning yellow due to the deprivation of chlorophyll.
 The stem of the marijuana plant can become encircled with the mold, weakening it to the point of becoming soft and full of cankers.
 The stems often break at the canker sites.
 All growth above the diseased stem will then wilt.